Overview

 All program content and the Canvas Learning Management System (LMS) access will be available to candidates/participants one week in advance of the program/course and will remain active for two weeks after the end of the program/course.
 Following this period, candidates/participants will no longer have access to assignments, conversations, resources or other content.
 Please save any information that you would like to retain during the timeframe that you have access to the LMS.

-Module 1 - Centering the Work - Identifying Systemic Oppression
+Module 1 - Centring the Work - Identifying Systemic Oppression

 In this module, candidates will focus on setting norms and discussing expectations of the course.
 Key topics include